Degenerate coupled-cluster theory: Numerical Tests

 The $\Delta$MP$n$ results are plotted in the rightmost subgraph.
-They are convergent toward the respective, correct, exact limits unless they are divergent.
-The $\Delta$MP1 method has roots for two-electron excitations and is distinctly superior to $\Delta$CCS, but not necessarily to CIS, EOM-CCS, or SUMRCCS.
+They are convergent toward the respective, correct, exact (FCI) limits unless they are divergent.
+The $\Delta$MP1 method has roots for two-electron excitations and is distinctly superior to $\Delta$CCS, but not necessarily to CIS, EOM-CCS, or QCCS.
 The $\Delta$MP2 method is poor, apparently giving unbalanced descriptions of the initial and final states.
-The $\Delta$MP3 method and onward tend to correct the errors of the $\Delta$MP2 excitation energies in a monotonic, but slowly convergent manner.
+The $\Delta$MP3 method and onward tend to correct these errors in a monotonic, but slowly convergent manner.
 Since $\Delta$MP3 is a $O(n^6)$ procedure, it should be compared with CISD, EOM-CCSD, and $\Delta$CCSD, which are also the $O(n^6)$ methods.
-The performance of these methods is in the order: $\Delta$CCSD $>$ EOM-CCSD $>$ $\Delta$MP3 $>$ CISD.
-When an emphasis is placed on two-electron excitations, the order changes to: $\Delta$CCSD $\gg$ $\Delta$MP3 $>$ EOM-CCSD $\approx$ CISD.
+The performance of these methods is in the order:\ $\Delta$CCSD $>$ EOM-CCSD $>$ $\Delta$MP3 $>$ CISD.
+When an emphasis is placed on two-electron excitations, the order changes to:\ $\Delta$CCSD $\gg$ $\Delta$MP3 $>$ EOM-CCSD $\approx$ CISD.

-Lastly, some remarks on the convergence of the iterative solution algorithms of the $\Delta$CC $t$-amplitude equations (Sec.\ \ref{sec:implementation}) may be in order.
+Lastly, some remarks on the convergence of the iterative solution algorithms of the $\Delta$CC $T$-amplitude equations (Sec.\ \ref{sec:implementation}) may be in order.
 Without DIIS, $\Delta$CC calculations tend to fail for many references.
 With DIIS, the $\Delta$CC calculations for degenerate references B and C of Fig.\ \ref{fig:CH+_U} converge at a similar rate as the single-reference CC calculations for the ground state (A).
 For the ten-fold degenerate references D, the convergence difficulty has been encountered even with DIIS, but not uniformly; the convergence is slow for some roots, while rapid for others.
-Convergence difficulties are sometimes accompanied by complex energies.\cite{Zivkovic1978,Paldus1993,Piecuch1994} However, overall, $\Delta$CC theory is generally well behaved and a practically viable method.
+Convergence difficulties are sometimes accompanied by complex energies.\cite{Zivkovic1978,Paldus1993,Piecuch1994} Overall, however, $\Delta$CC theory has proven to be a generally well-behaved and practically viable method.